harvard-lil/wacz-exhibitor/README.md

 #### Role
 Serves [an HTML document containing an instance of `<replay-web-page>`](/html/embed/index.html), pointing at a proxied archive file.

-Must be embedded in a cross-origin `<iframe>`, preferably on the same parent domain to avoid thrid-party cookie limitations.
+Must be embedded in a cross-origin `<iframe>`, preferably on the same parent domain to avoid third-party cookie limitations.

 #### Methods
 `GET`, `HEAD`